smilenayeon/Web-Design-Company-Website/README.md

 3. Users can seamlessly navigate between sections via the NavBar without any re-rendering.
 4. Clicking the company logo in the navbar instantly returns users to the top of the page.
 5. The 'How It Works' section now features a dynamic side image that appears as users engage with the content.
+6. I added  a Login section that shows up when users click Login button from the NavBar.
+Client code is "client001" and password is "1234".

 These enhancements showcase my proficiency in frontend development, providing 'Super Hello' with a more modern and user-friendly website.